carini599/dog_breed_classifier/README.md

         * static: photos which show examples of dog breeds
         * templates: html files for dog_app (master.html as start page and go.html as classification page)
         * dog_app_functions.py: collection of functions to return model results that are used by run.py
-        * extract_bottleneck_features: function to load files from different pretrained CNNs
+        * extract_bottleneck_features.py: function to load files from different pretrained CNNs
         * run.py: central code for dog app, based on flask

     * models: Xception based model trained on dog images